 10. Set a good routine from the start

 I think it’s good to set up a hygienic routine from day one so it’s part of the whole going to the toilet experience.
 They should clean their bum properly (I handle poo clean up in the beginning), flush the toilet & wash hands properly.
 If you let them away without doing these things then they will have to learn them at a later time.
 I think it’s easier & creates a good habit when everything is learned at once.

 The biggest thing is to stay positive & wait for a time when your child is ready.
 If they aren’t ready then recognize that & stop the training.
 Wait until their language is there & they are showing signs that they are ready to use the toilet.
+For more tips and tricks check out The Ultimate Guide to Potty Training.
 Good luck!!
 Do you have any tips to add?